vibora-io/vibora/docs/schemas/initial.md

 ### Data Validation

 Data validation is a common task in any web related activity.
-Vibora has a module called `schemas` to build guess what, schemas, and validate your data against them.
+Vibora has a module called `schemas` to build, guess what, schemas, and validate your data against them.
 They are very similar to `marshmallow` and other famous libraries except they have some speedups written in Cython